Jones-py/sugoi_sku/README.md

 - [ ] Course application function
   - [ ] users can apply for a course
   - [ ] Admin can approve applications
+- [ ] Comment post function
+    - [ ] users can post comments for clarifications on courses
 - [ ] Admin functions
   - [ ] Only admin can add both instructor and user accounts